mikemintz/rethinkdb-websocket-server/README.md

 Each query sent from the WebSocket is parsed and validated before being forwarded to RethinkDB.
-This is done using a whitelist of pattern queries, described in the involved example below.
+This is done using a whitelist of pattern queries, described in the "Involved example" section below.

 The provided WebSocket server can be used in conjunction with any of the following clients: